utndatasystems/string-fingerprints/README.md

 To optimize the string fingerprints, we use a MIP formulation, found in `optimizer`.

-Some already-optimized partitions for IMDb's `title` column can be found in `cache`.
+Some already-optimized partitions for IMDb's `title` column can be found in `results/title-title`.

 # Paper Plots